 If the offered sessions do not fit your schedule, please contact the KSIS training coordinator, Fred Darkow, at email@example.com to request additional classes.
 Attendees will be notified if a session is canceled and will be asked to register for an alternative training session.

-KSIS training dates and times are now available for spring 2017.
+KSIS training dates and times are now available for fall 2017.
 Instructor-led training is available for faculty, academic advisors, and staff at no charge.
 However, registration through HRIS is required.
 See Using HRIS to register for classes.

 Training for staff and faculty include the following topics: